ReaperOAK/KCAdashboard/README.md

 ### Design System
 - **Colors:** See `colour_scheme.md` for the full palette and usage guidelines.
-- **UI/UX:** All interactive elements have hover, focus, and active states.
-Loading, error, and empty states are handled throughout.
 - **Accessibility:** All components use semantic HTML, ARIA labels, and are keyboard accessible.

 ### Documentation